aaronodekirk/aaronodekirk.github.io/README.md

 # aaronodekirk.github.io

-Personal website for ISLT 7360
+Personal website for University of Missouri Coursework